 This is not a rigid program, but a process that is meant to be adapted according to the spiritual and educational needs and progress of the child.
 Children, with their parents and catechists, meet in small groups on a schedule that best fits their calendars.
 They progress through periods of preparation looking to Easter Vigil as the highpoint of their journey with the reception of the sacraments.

-RITE OF COMMITMENT
+RITE OF ACCEPTANCE

 PRESENTATION OF THE CREED

-RITE OF CONTINUING CONVERSION
+RITE OF CALLING TO

 (RE classes continue through April.)